EstherKim97/datasci_223/lectures/03/lecture_03.md

 ### HAVING Clause

 While the `WHERE` clause filters individual rows, the `HAVING` clause steps in after grouping to filter groups based on conditions applied to aggregate values.
 It's your tool for fine-tuning group-level criteria.

+Note: WHERE and HAVING does the same work, but WHERE only works directly with the source table and HAVING works with the aggregated data.

 **Example:**